By Dave Booda

 Well my friends, this may not come as a big surprise, but it’s worth repeating.

-In fact, I’ve found that women love sex even more than men, but they only love sex under the right conditions.
-Much like a garden won’t grow without the right soil, water and care, women won’t express themselves sexually unless they feel safe, and we as men have the brilliant opportunity to create that, and when we don’t we’re simply shooting ourselves in the foot.
+In fact, women love sex (maybe even more than men) but they only love sex under the right conditions — otherwise it’s pointless.
+Much like a garden won’t grow without the right soil, water and care, most women can’t access their sexual desire unless they feel safe, and we as men have the brilliant opportunity to create that, and when we don’t we’re simply shooting ourselves in the foot.

 When women don’t feel safe, they don’t want to have sex.
-Then because no one is having sex it becomes scarce, and men chase after it more, and women withhold it more, and we have to play games to coerce each other to get something we both already wanted in the first place.
+Then because no one is having sex it becomes scarce and men chase after it more, and women withhold it more.
+Now we have to play games to coerce each other to do something we both already wanted in the first place.

 Welcome to the insanity of today’s culture.

 It doesn’t have to be this way.
 There are places on earth where women feel safe and men take a stand for things like permission and true consent.
 I’ve been there, and you know what happens at these places?
-People have a lot of sex, and they feel great afterwards.
+People have sex, or they don’t, but either way they feel great afterwards.